call900913/fsnd-rchristy-project2/README.md

 ## JSON endpoint

-The web app features a `JSON endpoint` which can be found here: `http://localhost:5000/categories/JSON`.

-For the models, the JSON endpoint can be found at `http://localhost:5000/<category_id>/models/JSON`.
+The JSON endpoints can be found in their associated pages after logging in.

 Cheers!